-Backup vs. Archive for Professional Media Productions
+Backup vs. Archive for Professional Media Workflows

-Large Media Files Sizes Slow Down Backups
+Large Media File Sizes Slow Down Backups

-Meanwhile, the editing process generates a flurry of intermediate or temporary files in the active content creation workspace that don’t need to be backed up because they can be easily regenerated from source files.
+Furthermore, the editing process generates a flurry of intermediate or temporary files in the active content creation workspace that don’t need to be backed up because they can be easily regenerated from source files.

 Archiving to Save Space on Production Storage